Advanced Methods in Biochemistry

 All the lectures are linked to tutorials, which are a significant part of the course.
 For the tutorials you get assignments (‘homework’), i.e., you have to answer questions based on the lectures and articles you have to read.

-The assignments are handed in, checked (feedback) and graded before the tutorial (-: fail, +: good, ++: very good).
+The assignments are handed in, checked (feedback is given) and graded (fail, good, very good).
 In case the tutorial is graded with a ‘fail’, the tutorial has to be corrected until it is graded with at least a ‘good’.

 To be able to finish the course all tutorials should have been graded with a ‘good’ or ‘very good’.

-You write a lab. report that is corrected (until the level of the reports is acceptable).
+You write a lab report, feedback will be given and report is updated until the level of the report is acceptable.

 Jan-Willem de Gier

-- "Principles and Techniques of Biochemistry and Molecular Biology (8thedtion)".
+- "Principles and Techniques of Biochemistry and Molecular Biology" (8th editon).
 Edited by Andreas Hofmannn and Samuel Clokie (Cambridge University Press).